ZhgChg.Li

 EXIT_CODE=0

-# If the current EXIT_CODE is 0, assign ${pipestatus[1]} to EXIT_CODE
+# If current EXIT_CODE is 0, set EXIT_CODE to bundle exec fastlane command exit code

 set -e